DevMystical/AutoDankMemer/README.md

 - Hunts for items and automatically sells sellables.
 - Automatically purchases lifesavers when you die.
 - Plays `trivia` and gets the correct answer for 99% of questions.
+- Automatically deposits into the bank.
+- Detects if you are robbed and uses a padlock.
+- Buys more padlocks if you go under 3 remaining.

+### Backend

 - Logs profits and costs using a fairly advanced parsing system.
 - Bot command system for management and statistics.